IBM-Bluemix-Docs/go/fault_tolerance.md

 ## Exposing Hystrix metrics to Prometheus (Optional)

-Before, add Hystrix metrics to Prometheus, setting up App Metrics is required.
-Instructions on doing so can be found [here]("./appmetrics.html").
+Before adding Hystrix to Prometheus, your app must be configured with application metrics.
+You can follow the steps in the [Using Application Metrics with Go apps](/docs/go/appmetrics.html) topic to add appmetrics support.

 Hystrix provides users the ability to take metrics data and expose them to a metric collector.
 In order to expose Hystrix to prometheus, the metric_collector package must also be added:
 ```